wix-incubator/wix-code-docs/wix-events-v2/wix-events-v2/guides/Introduction.md

 >**Note**: These modules are [universal](/api-overview/api-versions#universal-modules).
 Functions in these modules can run on both the backend and frontend, unless specified otherwise.

-[Wix Events](https://support.wix.com/en/article/about-wix-events) allows site owners to create and manage events, including selling tickets, tracking orders and managing event policies.
+[Wix Events](https://support.wix.com/en/article/about-wix-events) allows site owners to [create and manage events](https://www.wix.com/velo/reference/wix-events-backend), including selling tickets, tracking orders and managing event policies.

 ## Terminology
 - **Event** - a type of gathering an individual or a business holds for a group of people.
-Our APIs support 3 different types of events:
+Our APIs support the following types of events:
-  - RSVP events: Free events that collect RSVPs - yes/no attendance tracking (e.g., a wedding).
   - Ticketed events: Events which have tickets for sale (e.g., a conference).
-  - External registration events: Events where the registration occurs on a different website and the events within the Wix platform are display-only.
 - **Ticket definition** - the settings that define the ticket options available for purchase for ticketed events.
 Name, price and currency are required for each ticket definition.
 - **Policy** - free-text that defines terms & conditions and other policies, as relevant.